-On September 4, 2008, we announced our intention to acquire a 20% interest in a Brazilian regional airline, Trip Linhas Aereas ("Trip"), for \$30 million.
-As of December 31, 2011, we had an investment balance of \$28.5 million in Trip, which represents a 20% interest in Trip.
-On September 29, 2010, we acquired a 30% ownership interest in Mekong Aviation Joint Stock Company, an airline operating in Vietnam ("Air Mekong"), we had an investment balance of \$2.9 million in Air Mekong as of December 31, 2011.
-Our investments in Trip and Air Mekong are recorded as "Other assets" on our consolidated balance sheet.
-There is no assurance that either Trip or Air Mekong will ultimately succeed in its respective business plan.
-In the event that Trip or Air Mekong incurs operating losses or files for bankruptcy, our investment may have little or no value and our financial results and condition would be negatively impacted.
+On September 29, 2010, we invested \$7 million to acquire a 30% ownership interest in Mekong Aviation Joint Stock Company, an airline operating in Vietnam ("Air Mekong").
+During 2011, we invested an additional \$3 million in Air Mekong.
+We had an investment balance of \$1.7 million in Air Mekong as of December 31, 2012.
+Our investment in Air Mekong is recorded as an "Other Asset" on our consolidated balance sheet.
+There is no assurance that Air Mekong will ultimately succeed in its business plan.
+In addition, we sublease four CRJ900s to Air Mekong.
+In the event Air Mekong incurs operating losses or files for bankruptcy, our investment may have little or no value and our financial results and condition would be negatively impacted.
+In addition, we may not be able to sublease or operate the four CRJ900s.